ssfsx17/ffpnp/readable.md

 ### Status: Embolden

-Your damage output is increased by 10%.
+Your Potency for damage is increased by 10.

 ### Status: Eukrasian Dosis

-Causes Unaspected damage during the status phase.
+Causes Unaspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 5% of your maximum HP.

 ### Status: Eukrasian Dosis-ra

-Causes Unaspected damage during the status phase.
+Causes Unaspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 10% of your maximum HP.

 ### Status: Eukrasian Dosis-ga

-Causes Unaspected damage during the status phase.
+Causes Unaspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 15% of your maximum HP.

 ### Status: Exaltation

-You take 10% less After-Armor Damage.
+Incoming Potency for damage is decreased by 10.
 When this status expires, it restores an amount of HP to yourself equal to your Level \* Stamina \* 0.6.

 ### Status: Excogitation

 When you reach 50% or less HP, you regain Level \* Stamina \* 0.8 HP.
 Then this status ends.
-If the status duration expires, then it triggers the healing too.
+If the status duration expires, then it also restores Level \* Stamina \* 0.8 HP to yourself.

 ### Status: Eye of Nidhogg

 You ignore half of enemy P-Def and M-Def.
-Your outgoing damage is increased by 25%.
+Your Potency for damage is increased by 25.

 ### Status: Faith

-Both incoming and outgoing Magical damage is increased by 25%.
+Both incoming and outgoing M-Potency is increased by 25.

 ### Status: Fight or Flight

-Your outgoing Physical damage is increased by 10%.
+Your P-Potency for damage is increased by 10.
 Every time you cause Physical Damage, you gain 1 [Enmity](#enmity) point.

 ### Status: Free Restore

 Your next casting of *Restora* ignores Cast Time and MP cost.
-This removes *Free Restore* status from yourself.
+Casting *Restora* removes *Free Restore* status from yourself.

 ### Status: Frozen